MihneaTs1/competibest.nvim/README.md

 ### Run testcases
 Launch `:Competibest run`. competibest's interface will appear and you'll be able to view details about a testcase by moving the cursor over its entry.
 You can close the UI by pressing `q`, `Q` or `:q`.\
-If you're using a compiled language and you don't want to recompile your program launch `:competibest run_no_compile`.\
+If you're using a compiled language and you don't want to recompile your program launch `:Competibest run_no_compile`.\
-If you have previously closed the UI and you want to re-open it without re-executing testcases or recompiling launch `:competibest show_ui`.
+If you have previously closed the UI and you want to re-open it without re-executing testcases or recompiling launch `:Competibest show_ui`.

 #### Control processes
 - Run again a testcase by pressing `R`